benediktibk/bomberman/README.md

 License
 ------
-@todo: Include license here!
+@todo Include license here!
 Or link to license